 As mentioned earlier, the treatment for mental illness was so brutal and heartless.
-And despite the harm, it caused to the emotional, mental, and physical aspects of confined people, those in the government agencies don’t seem to care at all.
-Most 1900s mental health asylums were recognized due to their spinning wheel method which was proposed and executed by a psych specialist.
+And despite the harm it caused to the emotional, mental, and physical aspects of confined people, those in the government agencies don’t seem to care at all.
+Most 1900s mental health asylums were recognized due to their spinning wheel method, which was proposed and executed by a psych specialist.
 It is where mentally ill people are put on a spinning wheel at an extremely high speed.
 Another brutal process is where patients clinical experience harnessing and swinging nonstop for quite a few hours from a mental health counselor.
 Patients also suffered from electrocutions and lobotomies from a licensed professional counselor.
-Some also experienced branding where mentally ill people are stamped by a mental health counselor with hot irons in some parts of the body to bring them to their senses.
-Most people in the days probably think that these brutal methods were able to help.
-Unfortunately, these are all useless and serve as additional forms of maltreatment and torture from a licensed professional clinical counselor, psychologists, or medical professional.
+Some also experienced branding, where mentally ill people are stamped by a cognitive expert with hot irons in some parts of the body to bring them to their senses.
+Most people in the days probably thought that these brutal methods were able to help.
+Unfortunately, these are all useless and serve as additional forms of maltreatment and torture from a licensed professional clinical counselor, psychologist, or medical professional.

 Knowing that these agonizing things existed in the past is terrifying.
 Mentally ill individuals would appreciate the open-mindedness of the new generation’s way of treatment.
 From counseling and mindfulness to lifestyle changes, interpersonal skills, coping strategies, talk therapy, medication management, and other therapeutic techniques, these have been the most favorable psychological treatments that anyone in the 1900s would wish to undergo.
 The talk about mental health being significant in society and one’s holistic health has been normalized, and progress in the mental health field continues to grow.

 What do you call a counselor for mental health?